mohas/messagy/README.md

 [![MIT License][license-image]][license-url]

-# messy
+# messagy
 Simple messaging in ~750 bytes of code

 ## What is it?
-messyjs is yet another javascript messaging library and a very very tiny and minimalistic one.
+messagyjs is yet another javascript messaging library and a very very tiny and minimalistic one.

 ## Why another messaging library?
 There are lots of robust messaging libraries supporting many patterns, but sometimes you just want something very simple for your small project or sample code or prototype so if things got serious you can easily replace it with something more robust and heavy-duty.
-And so messy saves the day. messy is a piece of simple code and it is here so you don't have to write your own or use a bit more complicated alternatives and focus on getting things started.
+And so messagy saves the day. messagy is a piece of simple code and it is here so you don't have to write your own or use a bit more complicated alternatives and focus on getting things started.

 ## How can I use it?